Conan the Barbarian and Marvel Comics will apparently part ways in July

 King Conan #6 was originally scheduled for release in May, but will now go on sale on July 6.
 Technically, this means that King Conan #6 actually won't be Conan's final Marvel Comics appearance after all (assuming there are no more scheduling changes), as July 13's Savage Avengers #3 will include Conan in its cast as per the issue's solicitation text.

-Interestingly, Marvel's announcement doesn't mention the upcoming volume of Savage Avengers, which kicks off with a new Savage Avengers #1 on May 18, at all.
-Marvel Comics has not responded to Newsarama's request for comment on how or if the presumed end of Marvel's Conan the Barbarian license might affect Savage Avengers as of the time of this report.
+Interestingly, Marvel's announcement doesn't mention the upcoming volume of Savage Avengers, which kicks off with a new Savage Avengers #1 on May 18.
+Conan plays a central role in the series as he did its last volume.
+However, Newsarama has learned that Conan will still play a part in Savage Avengers and Marvel plans to provide more info about that series and Conan's role in it in the coming days.

 Beyond the last few planned appearances for Conan in new Marvel Comics stories, the publisher still has some reprint volumes of its classic '70s Conan the Barbarian comics planned for release through December.